-- If the boat is removed from the water when it is not being used for cruising. - The boat navigates without staying in any one place for more than fourteen days (or less where local BW signs indicate a shorter period).
-Please read our Guidance for Boaters without a Home Mooring(see below).
+- If the boat is removed from the water when it is not being used for cruising. - The boat travels widely around the waterway network without staying in any one place for more than fourteen days (or less where local BW signs indicate a shorter period).
+Please read our Mooring Guidance for Continuous Cruisers (see below).
+You must be engaged in a genuine, progressive journey (cruise) around the network or a significant part of it.
+It is your responsibility to satisfy us that you meet this requirement.
+In submitting your licence application, you undertake to comply with this Guidance.
+This is designed to ensure that moorings along the line of the waterways do not become congested, and that temporary moorings are available for cruising boats.